-Forklift Center of Gravity: Maintaining Lift Truck Stability Triangle
+Maintaining Forklift Center of Gravity and the Stability Triangle

 Our discussion of lift truck basics would not be complete without a discussion of center of gravity and the stability triangle.
 One of the hardest things for lift truck operators to grasp in training is the importance of maintaining their center of gravity within their stability triangle.